‘The wait was agony’: Women with life-threatening breast cancer face weeks of delays

 “I was worried it would grow and spread,” Charlotte Park, a breast cancer patient tells The Independent.
 “What happens if I hadn’t been that really pushy person?
 Sometimes I still go into a dark place and I think: I am so lucky to be here.”

-The 50-year-old, from Richmond in south west London, found a lump in her breast in June 2020 and went straight to see her GP who informed her she would have to wait two weeks to see a specialist.
+The 50-year-old, from Richmond in Yorkshire, found a lump in her breast in June 2020 and went straight to see her GP who informed her she would have to wait two weeks to see a specialist.
 After a fortnight of waiting, she started to panic and rang the clinic who said they were still working through referrals from four to six weeks prior to her referral.

 “I was getting frustrated and impatient by this point,” Ms Park recalls.
 “There was no leeway and they didn’t see if they could squeeze me in.
 I just felt frustrated.
 There was nothing I could do.
 It was all out of my hands.
 I was feeling teary.”